 Why should I clean my shaving brush?

-Whether you are using a badger, boar or synthetic shaving brush, simple cleaning can prolong the life of your trusted shaving hardware.
+Whether you are using a badger, boar or synthetic shaving brush, simple cleaning can prolong the life of your trusted shaving brush.

 If you wet shave regularly, you would think that all that shaving soap lather would keep your shaving brush nice and clean.
 However, over time it is common for residue to build up, along with dirt, oil and bacteria.
 Yep, you just pulled that face thinking about it didn't you?!!!